wingos80/thesis_notes/1st_read_notes.md

 $Q_{n+1} = Q_n + \frac{1}{n}(R_n - Q_n)$

-This format of previous estimate plus a factor of difference in sample and estimate, is a frequently occuring expression in reinforcement learning, for example in the case of bootstrapped learning.
+This format of previous estimate plus a factor of difference in sample and estimate, is a frequently occurring expression in reinforcement learning, for example in the case of bootstrapped learning.

 Two methods for selecting actions are thus far introduced.
 First method is to deterministically select action with highest return estimate Q(a); so called action-value methods.
 Second method is to prefer actions with higher value estimates through a softmax function of $H(a)$; so called gradient based action-value methods.
 - equation 2.8-2.9 gives an interesting equation for having a moving average which is unbiased to initial conditions.

-**From chapter 3-finite markov decision processes:**
+## **From chapter 3-finite Markov decision processes:**

 This chapter gives an introduction on (finite) MDP, the mathematical framework used to describe all RL problems.
 The finite MDP is evaluative just like the multi-armed bandit problems where actions have rewards, but are also associative as there exists an optimal action for each situation (state).
 The important distinction which finite MDPs bring over multi-armed bandits is the temporally related nature of rewards, where the problem of exploitation vs exploration goes beyond estimating the optimal action for the initial state, but includes estimate the optimal action**s** which will bring the agent to future states and the highest long term return.
 Formally speaking, the bandit problem only required estimating an action value function that is purely a function of action $q*(a)$, and in the finite MDP case it is necessary to estimate an action value function that is also a function of **states** $q*(s,a)$, or equivalently an estimation of the optimal state value function $v*(s)$.